 Egress Window Wells and Egress Windows in Kansas City, Missouri

 According to international residential building codes, an egress window’s area should be at least 5.7 square feet.
-The width should be at least 20 inches and the height should be at least 24 inches (City of Kansas City, Missouri).
+The required dimensions include a width of at least 20 inches and a height of at least 24 inches (City of Kansas City, Missouri).
 Working with an egress window contractor can ensure that the opening height and opening width of your new windows are in compliance with international residential code.
 Foundation 1 can get started on the placement of egress windows in your home today.
 Just give us a call!

 Egress window systems are not only the solution to adding safety compliance to your livable basement space; they add light, ventilation, and value as well.
 We all know that windows let in light and allow for ventilation, but the question you might be asking is how does it bring value?
 Adding an egress window allows homeowners to use their finished basement as a bedroom, and most will recoup 20 or 30 times the money they invested when it comes time to sell their home.

 Egress Compliant Basement Window Systems

 In addition to an emergency escape route, egress window wells help turn your basement into a retreat.
 These windows have a stone texture that truly looks and feels like real stone, adding great curb appeal and an aesthetically pleasing view from inside and outside your home.
 These wells also allow for more natural light into an otherwise dark & drab basement.

 Video of Egress Window Installation